lsq93325/Traffic-creation/README.md

-# Generating Data Sets to Emulate Dynamic Traffic in a Backbone IP over Optical Network
+# Generating Data Set to Emulate Dynamic Traffic in a Backbone IP over Optical Network
 Siqi Liu, and Zuqing Zhu<br>
 School of Information Science and Technology, University of Science and Technology of China, Hefei, China<br>